TheWorldOfCode/homelab/pihole/auto_local_dns/README.md

 - `DOCKER_NETWORK`: Which network the containers should be on
 - `PIHOLE_DNS_LIST_PATH` The path to pi-hole file containing the local DNS records, default: /etc/pihole/custom.list
 - `DOMAIN_EXTENSION`: The extension of the domains which is concided local.
+- `OVERWRITE_DOMAIN_IP`: Overwrite the ip of all domains with specified IP address
+- `PIHOLE_CONTAINER_NAME`: The name of the pihole container.
+(Used to force a DNS refresh)